intelops/external-docs/content/capten/1.0.0/3-setup/installation/_index.en.md

 This document covers about how to set up and configure Capten on your machine.

-#### Note

-An addition to this,Capten also supports teams and slack integration for alerting in case when node goes down or when pod is in crashloopbackoff state and in many cases.

 ## How to install and run Capten

 #### Prerequisites

-* Cloud Provider Account- As of now ,capten supports creating cluster in AWS and Azure.
-You'll need an account for that cloud provider.
-Ensure that you have permissions to create and manage resources.
+* Cloud Provider Account- As of now ,capten supports creating cluster in AWS and Azure.Ensure that you have permissions to create and manage resources.

 * Azure CLI (Needed in case of using Azure cloud for cluster setup)